 - The Visual Basic Editor has to be accessed by pressing Alt+F11 to open the Visual Basic Editor window.

 - On doing this, a window opens.
-Now under the ‘Project-VBAProject’ pane, we will have the macro stored in one of the modules as follows.
+Under the ‘Project-VBAProject’ pane, we will have the macro stored in one of the modules.

-- With VBA Macro Recorder, we do not need to code the macro, instead just record it.
+- With VBA Macro Recorder, we do not need to code the macro; instead, we just record it.